 During the fall of 2020, we launched a significant expansion of our manufacturing capacity, leasing an approximately 197,000 square-foot facility in Vista, California and an approximately 63,000 square-foot facility in San Diego, California.
-The Vista facility is currently producing cartridges from six production pods (with space for an additional four production pods) and is serving as our warehousing and distribution hub.
-Our Waples facility will serve as a second reagent production hub, house certain cartridge component manufacturing, and has space for five production pods.
-Our Nancy Ridge facility is also producing cartridges from one production pod.
+As of August 31, 2021, the Vista facility was producing cartridges from six production pods (with space for an additional four production pods) and is serving as our warehousing and distribution hub.
+Our Waples facility will serve as a second reagent production hub, house certain cartridge component manufacturing, and has space for five production pods, all of which are currently in operation.
+Our Nancy Ridge facility is also producing cartridges from two production pods.
 We believe our current facilities are sufficient to meet our current needs, and that we will be able to find appropriate space for expansion when appropriate.
 Our Vista facility lease expires on July 1, 2026 and our Waples facility lease expires on July 1, 2031.
+Both leases have options to extend.